 How to set up Mail on your Mac

-It’s really easy to set up email on a Mac or MacBook, especially if you use one of the more popular services, such as Gmail, Yahoo, or, obviously, Apple’s own iCloud.
-All you need is your email address and log in details.
+It’s forward to set up email on a Mac or MacBook, mainly if you use one of the more popular services, such as Gmail, Yahoosly, or Apple’s iCloud.
+All you need is your email address and login details.
 Here’s what you need to do:

 - Open System Preferences